Design patterns

 Some projects manage interfaces in Relatics but handle most of their requirements in an external application.
 In these cases, projects often store only the interface-specific requirements in Relatics.
 Since the need to reuse requirements for other elements in the model is minimal, the interface requirements are created uniquely for each interface.
 Projects often use the term Scope to refer to these interface-specific requirements.

-When a project is organized into multiple subprojects (e.g., multiple contracts), it is common to distinguish between the scope for the discipline or organization that is the lead for the object and the scope for the discipline or organization supporting the object.
+When a project is organized into multiple subprojects (e.g., multiple contracts), it is common to distinguish between the scope for the discipline or organization that leads the object and the scope for the discipline or organization supporting the object.
 This distinction helps track different interface requirements that are formulated differently for each subproject while maintaining focus on the overarching interface.

 The same model pattern applies to the Supporting scope type element.
 While the discipline or organization responsible for the lead object manages the requirement specification in the lead scope, the discipline or organization responsible for the supporting object manages the requirement specification in the supporting scope.
 This approach ensures transparency and supports control in interface management.